weefyeet/Coded-Guide-to-AI/Natural Language Processing/Bag-of-Words.md

 - "these are dogs" --> [1, 0, 1, 0, 0, 0]
 - "cats are not dogs" --> [0, 0, 0, 1, 1, 1]

 The sum of the vectors is [2, 1, 1, 1, 1, 1].
 Compared to the unigram vector [2, 2, 2, 2, 1], the bigram vector provides additional information about the specific repeated phrase "these are" that cannot otherwise be ascertained from the unigram vector.
-At unigram level context and order are lost, and at higher n, analysis can become quite expensive computationally, thus n-grams of reasonably small n are highly useful in efficiently analyzing context through the frequency of ordered phrases.
+At unigram level context and order are lost, and at higher n, analysis can become quite expensive computationally, but n-grams of reasonably small n are highly useful in efficiently analyzing context through the frequency of ordered phrases.